Creating Your Video

 Moovly Tutorial for making professional looking videos (19:09)

 This is a very easy to use video creation tool to communicate your message.
 It is an app as well as web-based tool with nothing to download or install.
 You can create a Post to a social network, create a page, or Spark Video.
 Templates, music, and photos are provided, just add your text or voice and create your video.
 Be inspired by this example by a 7th grade teacher that took this as a course (April 2020).
 Example of an Emily Dickinson poem, Hope is the Thing With Feathers by D. Carew.

-you can also watch the 21things4students Digital Storytelling Spark tutorial
+You can also watch the 21things4students Digital Storytelling Spark tutorial

 WeVideo is an online video creation and editing resource with a variety of features and tools.
 This looks like an expensive program, but it's free for the creation of a 5 minute video.
 Upload or use their audio, images, graphics and video.
 You can record your voice.